Research Centers

 Bioinformatics Acceleration

+Traditional biomedical research tends to focus on analyzing a single type of data at a time.
+However, diseases such as cancer, diabetes, and neurodegenerative disorders are driven by intricate interactions between multiple biological factors.
+The future of medicine lies in the rapid analysis of multi-omics data encompassing genomics, transcriptomics, proteomics, and metabolomics—enabling a deeper understanding of these complex diseases.
 Outpacing Moore’s law, genomic data is doubling every seven months and is expected to surpass YouTube and Twitter by 2025.
+Similarly, proteomic and metablomic data hosted at UCSD MassiVE database is nearing 700TB and continues to expand daily.
 Starting with sequencing and alignment, bioinformatics runs a variety of algorithms on big data, from variant calling to classification.
 Memory/storage and computation requirements of these applications extend from hundreds of CPU hours and gigabytes of memory to millions of CPU hours and petabytes of storage.
-This tremendous amount of data entails redesigning the entire system stack with the goal of superior architectural solutions for memory/storage systems, e.g., intelligent use of HBM granted by advances in hardware, as well as significantly faster computation platforms for an expedited decision to enable clinical use of technology in real-time, e.g., to shrink precision microbiome from its three- month per individual to a few hours through hardware-software co-design that supports and optimizes for data-intensive processing.
+This tremendous amount of data entails redesigning the entire system stack with the goal of superior architectural solutions for memory/storage systems, e.g., intelligent use of HBM granted by advances in hardware, as well as significantly faster computation platforms for an expedited decision to enable clinical use of technology in real-time, e.g., leveraging emerging memory device such as ReRAM, Phase Change Memory, 3D NAND to achive massive parallelism and superior energy efficiency for full-stack Mass Spectrometry clustering and database search. e.g., to shrink precision microbiome from its three- month per individual to a few hours through hardware-software co-design that supports and optimizes for data-intensive processing.
 To achieve that, our team jointly put together our experience on microbiome algorithms and innovative hardware design, including PIM, FPGAs, GPUs, and near-data accelerators to develop a full-stack infrastructure, which accelerates the bioinformatics applications to novel hardware in an end-to-end manner.
-Furthermore, we rethink the design and implementation of novel algorithmic alternatives driven by the new hardware infrastructure, e.g., mapping applications on hyperdimensional computing paradigm which can maximize parallelism and error tolerance.
+Furthermore, we rethink the design and implementation of novel algorithmic alternatives driven by the new hardware infrastructure, e.g., mapping applications on hyperdimensional computing paradigm which can maximize parallelism and error tolerance, e.g., utilizing state-of-the-art AI models for complex multi-omics data integration.

 Case Study: Sequence Alignment using PIM